-- Students with mental health problems or poor well-being may find following school rules challenging.
-Staff will identify needs, feelings and perceptions that underpin the students' behaviour, and develop a plan to bring out the best in the student.
-Pupil Passports and Learning Plans on ClassCharts will help in this regard. - A behaviour standard may have to be broken down into stepwise goals with the aim of ultimately reaching expected standards. - Pace of recovery from mental health difficulties varies from person to person and may not be linear, hence staff will need to show a degree of flexibility.
+Students with mental health problems or poor well-being may find following school rules challenging.
+Pace of recovery from mental health difficulties varies from person to person and may not be linear, hence staff will need to show a degree of flexibility.